v-hogood/TensorFlowLiteExamples/AudioClassification.iOS/README.md

 ## Model references

-*Do not delete the references* to the .tflite files after you clone the repo and open the project.
+*Do not delete the empty references* to the .tflite files after you clone the repo and open the project.
+These references will be fulfilled once the model and label files are downloaded when the application is built and run for the first time.
+If you delete the references to them, you can still find that the .tflite and .txt files are downloaded to the Model folder, the next time you build the application.
+You will have to add the references to these files in the bundle separately in that case.